Chapter 4

 Chapter 9 - God - Absolute Goodness

-Theory of Eternal Existence is the theory to understand the existence of God, the spiritual world and the eternity of man.
-This theory was created by the analytical system of essenceism - Author
+This is an analytical system that was created to understand the existence of God, the spiritual world and the eternity of man and which shaped the Theory of Eternal Existence - Author

 1. Essenceism 1 - “God is not from this world”- (scientific understanding of God)